Modern British spy fiction dates from the beginning of the 20th century as an expression of the anxieties of

 safe house – a secret place for sanctuary or suitable to hide persons from the law, hostile actions, or from retribution, threats or perceived danger

 sandbagger – in spy fiction a person who carries out assassinations, from an earlier meaning of sandbag, to bludgeon someone.
-It may also refer to a person who deliberately misleads someone to gain advantage
+It can also refer to a person who deliberately misleads someone to gain advantage

 SB – a name used by MI5 for the Special Branch of the Metropolitan Police